 Introducing Nevado de Toluca

-The long-extinct volcano Nevado de Toluca (also known as Xinantécatl), Mexico’s fourth tallest peak at 4690m, lies across the horizon south of Toluca.
-A road runs 48km up to its crater, which contains two lakes, El Sol and La Luna.
 The earlier you reach the summit, the better the chance of clear views.
-The summit area can be snowy from November to March, and is sometimes good for off-piste cross-country skiing, but Parque Nacional Nevado de Toluca is closed during the heaviest snowfalls.
+The crater contains two lakes, El Sol and La Luna.
+The summit area can be snowy from November to March, and is sometimes good for cross-country skiing but the Parque Nacional Nevado de Toluca is closed during the heaviest snowfalls.

-From the park entrance, a road winds 3.5km up to the main gate at an area called Parque de los Venados (entrance per vehicle M$20; 8am-5pm, last entrance at 3pm).
+From the park entrance a road winds 3.5km up to the main gate; last entry is at 3pm.
 From there it’s a 17km drive along an unsurfaced road up to the crater.
-Six kilometers from the crater, there’s a gate, café and basic refugio (rustic shelter).
-From that point, the crater can also be reached by a 2km hike via Paso del Quetzal (fee M$2), a very scenic walking track.
 Dress warmly – it gets chilly up top.

 Just beyond the gate, Posada Familiar offers basic lodging at a heavily used refuge with shared hot showers, a kitchen (without utensils) and a common area with a fireplace.
 Bring extra blankets.
 On Saturday and Sunday, food is served at stalls around Parque de los Venados and at the gate near the summit.
 Midweek, bring your own food and water.

 From Toluca, taxis will take you to the trailhead for upwards of M$250, or there and back (including time for a look around) for a negotiable M$500.
 Be sure to hire a newer taxi; the road up is very rough and dusty.
 Most international car rental companies also have offices in Toluca.